-Theme 3: The institutional architecture of the EU: governing principles and overview of institutions and organs
+Theme 3: The institutional architecture of the EU: governing principles and overview of institutions and organs (referral to subject Legal Research Course)

 - 3.1.
 The rationale of the EU's institutional architecture: features and governing principles - 3.2.
 The Commission